 We call this Topical Maths, and we’ve used this idea as the source for several of our most popular Year 5 and Year 6 maths problem solving resources, all offering the kind of KS2 maths investigations we know your pupils will love!

-To encourage you to give these KS2 maths investigations a go, we’ll first look at the benefits and principles of introducing them for your reasoning and problem solving at Year 5 and Year 6, we’ll then give you some ideas for how you can create these maths investigations for the rest of KS2 yourself.
+To encourage you to give these KS2 maths investigations a go, we’ll first look at the benefits and principles of introducing them for your reasoning and problem solving at Year 5 and Year 6, we’ll then give you some ideas for how you can create these problem solving activities for the rest of KS2 yourself.

 We guarantee you’ll see your pupils’ reasoning and problems solving skills improve!

-Getting pupils to verbalise their numerical reasoning has a knock-on effect on pupils’ overall reasoning skills, which is why the core element of our 1-to-1 tuition catch up programme is verbal reasoning; asking pupils to explain not just what they’re doing, but why they’re doing it.
+Getting pupils to verbalise their numerical reasoning has a knock-on effect on pupils’ overall reasoning skills, which is why the core element of our KS2 maths intervention is mathematical reasoning; asking pupils to explain not just what they’re doing, but why they’re doing it.

 As a teacher of a large class, it can be difficult to provide the teacher time necessary for each pupil to verbalise to you their reasoning.

-The inherently collaborative nature of these Year 5 and Year 6 topical maths problem solving activities gives pupils the opportunities to to reason out loud and work on their maths problem solving skills.
+The inherently collaborative nature of year 5 and year 6 maths investigations gives pupils the opportunities to to reason out loud and work on their maths problem solving skills.

-Our KS2 Topical Maths Investigations Cement Higher Order Reasoning Skills
+2. KS2 Maths Investigations Cement Higher Order Reasoning Skills

-Our experience teaching up to 6500 primary school pupils maths every week has shown us that at KS2, even by Year 5 or Year 6, pupils often have good procedural understanding, but struggle with higher order problem solving questions.
+Our experience teaching thousands of primary school pupils maths every week has shown us that at KS2, even by Year 5 or Year 6, pupils often have good procedural understanding, but struggle with higher order problem solving questions.

-Our KS2 Topical Maths Investigations Give Early Exposure To SATs Style, Reasoning Questions
+3. KS2 Maths Investigations Give Early Exposure To SATs Style, Reasoning Questions

 Most, if not all, schools will provide their pupils with exposure to reasoning via SATs-style questions, but this often comes hand in hand with exams and assessment.